Azure/azure-ai-support/README.md

 # CSS
-This repo contains tools for Azure customer support team to help customers troubleshoot various problems.
+This repo contains tools for Azure AI customer support team to help customers troubleshoot various problems.
 The code in this repo is supported within the repro as-is, and is not supported by Azure customer support team.

 ## Contributing